HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 > - A `.babelrc` file is created.
 Supports ES6 grammar.
 > - The `.env` file is created.
 Set environment variables here.
 [See details](../../../CONFIGURATION.md#env).
 > - `.soliumignore`,` .solcover.js`, and `.soliumrc.json` files for [solium](https://github.com/duaraghav8/Solium), a proofing tool for solidity, are created.
-> - `scripts/test.sh` is created and the` $ npm run test` script is added to `package.json`.
+> - `scripts/test.sh` is created and the` $ npm consoleTest test` script is added to `package.json`.
 This is useful for truffle contract testing.
-> - `scripts/coverage.sh` is created and the` $ npm run coverage` script is added to `package.json`.
+> - `scripts/coverage.sh` is created and the` $ npm consoleTest coverage` script is added to `package.json`.
 This shows the coverage of test codes about your contracts.
 > - `truffle-config.js` will be created.
 Required when using truffle and contains relevant configuration information.
 > - `migrations/1_initial_migration.js` will be created.
 Required for truffle testing.
 > - `test` folder will be created.
 Please create testcode for truffle test here.
 > - For information about truffle, see [truffle documentation](https://truffleframework.com/docs/truffle/overview).
 > - The useful libraries provided by HAECHI LABS for contract testing are created in the `test/helpers` folder.
 > - A sample test file, `Example.test.js` is created in `test/` directory.
 > - The `service.vvisp.json` file is created.
-Before you run `$ vvisp deploy-service`, set the variables in the file.
+Before you consoleTest `$ vvisp deploy-service`, set the variables in the file.
 [See details](../CONFIGURATION-ko.md#service).

 ## compile